agenda

 Indigenous and non-Indigenous design firms build reciprocal, trust-based collaboration by going beyond surface level applications, weaving Indigenous Design Principles throughout design.
 Examples from our experiences highlight how collaborative practice and meaningful engagement can strengthen programming, sustainability, cultural relevance, and performance - leading to stronger outcomes for clients, communities, and the land.

-This live session is eligible for 1 AIBC CORE LU / This session is eligible for 1 AIBC Core Indigenous Peoples LU.
+This session is eligible for 1 AIBC Core Indigenous Peoples LU.

 time icon09:45 - 10:45